-Zoning regulates the use and development of a property and is set by the Edmonton Zoning Bylaw No. 12800.
+Zoning regulates the use and development of a property and is set by the Edmonton Zoning Bylaw No. 20001.

-s.6.123 zone: a specific group of listed Uses and Development Regulations which regulate the Use and Development of land within specific geographic areas of the City...
+Zone means a specific group of listed Uses and Development Regulations that regulate the Use and development of land within specific geographic areas of the city.

-Zoning Bylaw No. 12800, 2017, s.
-6.123
+Zoning Bylaw 20001, 2024, s.
+8.20

 See the appendix for the Zone Summary.
-For further information see City of Edmonton Zoning Bylaw No. 12800 available online at edmonton.ca.
+For further information see City of Edmonton Zoning Bylaw No. 20001 available online at edmonton.ca.